COVID-19: Information for Tenants & Landlords

 Information about the City of Berkeley’s COVID-19 eviction moratorium, state rental assistance, and more.

 Berkeley’s eviction moratorium is still in effect!
 City Council has declared a local state of emergency with no expiration date set as of yet.
 So long as the state of emergency is declared, Berkeley's eviction moratorium remains in effect.
-In addition, on September 30, 2021, the Alameda County Superior Court amended its Emergency Rule 1.8a.
-This rule prohibits the filing of any eviction lawsuit unless the landlord alleges that the eviction is permitted under any local ordinance and/or is necessary to ensure the health and safety of residents or any other permitted exception.
+In addition, on April 30, 2022, the Alameda County Superior Court adopted Local Rule 1.8.1.
+This rule prohibits the filing of any eviction lawsuit unless the landlord alleges that the eviction is permitted under any local ordinance and is necessary to ensure the health and safety of residents or any other permitted exception.

 COVID-19 Related Eviction Protections